 117 Dundas Street West

 If you’ve been waiting to try authentic Japanese curry, then now is your chance!
 The restaurant is small but gives off a cozy vibe.
 The menu offers a variety of different curries served up with a selection of meats or veggies with your choice of rice.
-The portion sizes are great and the prices even better ($10-14 for most curries) so if you’re going with friends, this may be a good way to share and try a few.
+The portion sizes are great and the prices even better so if you’re going with friends, this may be a good way to share and try a few.
 Also, if you’re in a rush (hello, lunch!), go here immediately – the service is always fast and friendly.